-Interview Process
+Interview Process:

-- Applicants are considered for an on-campus interview based on the strength of their CASPA application in meeting or exceeding the Pfeiffer University MS-PAS program requirements as compared against the applicant pool. - All applicants should understand that acceptance into a physician assistant program is an extremely competitive process.
+Applicants are considered for an on-campus interview based on the strength of their application in meeting or exceeding the Pfeiffer University MS-PAS program requirements as compared against the applicant pool.
+All applicants should understand that acceptance into a physician assistant program is an extremely competitive process.
 An interview does not constitute or guarantee acceptance.

-Selection Process & Acceptance
+Selection Process & Acceptance:

+Each applicant will be evaluated on the following criteria.
+Meeting the minimum requirements does not guarantee an interview or acceptance.
+Most competitive applicants meet or exceed the minimum requirements.

-- All applicants to the Pfeiffer University Master of Science in Physician Assistant Studies program must apply through the Central Application Service for Physician Assistants (CASPA).
-No supplemental application is required. - In order to determine preparedness for graduate studies each candidate will be evaluated and ranked on the following: - Baccalaureate Degree from a U.S. regionally accredited College or University. - Cumulative Grade Point Average (cGPA) as calculated by CASPA - Pre-requisite Grade Point Average (pGPA) as calculated by CASPA - Trends U60 Grade Point Average as calculated by CASPA - Letters of Recommendation - Personal Statement - CASPer®Test Score - Performance during the interview - Pfeiffer University MS-PAS program will send conditional acceptance letters via email to the highest ranking, most qualified candidates. - Conditional acceptance is contingent on the Program receiving the following: - A non-refundable deposit of \$1000.00 - Background check (without liabilities that preclude admission) - Drug screen completed (without liabilities that preclude admission) - Immunization history / verification - HIPPA/OSHA certification - Basic Life Support certification
+- Baccalaureate Degree from a U.S. regionally accredited College or University. - Cumulative Grade Point Average (cGPA) as calculated by CASPA - Pre-requisite Grade Point Average (pGPA) as calculated by CASPA - Trends U60 Grade Point Average as calculated by CASPA - Letters of Recommendation - Personal Statement - CASPer®Test Score - Performance during the interview

+Each applicant accepted into the program must pay a non-refundable \$1000 seat/orientation fee.
+Upon acceptance and receipt of seat/orientation fee, the following conditions must be met and completed by the stated deadlines to matriculate into the program.

+- Background check (without liabilities that preclude admission)

+- Drug screen completed (without liabilities that preclude admission)

+- Immunization history / verification

+- HIPPA/OSHA certification

+- Basic Life Support certification

+- Technical Standards